-The school district shall submit all subsequent amended Harassment, Intimidation, and Bullying Policies to the Executive County Superintendent of Schools within thirty days of Board adoption.
+The school district shall submit all subsequent amended Harassment, Intimidation, or and Bullying Policies to the Executive County Superintendent of Schools within thirty days of Board adoption.

 N.J.S.A.
-18A:37-13 through 18A:37-3237

-N.J.A.C.
-6A:16-7.1 et seq.; 6A:16-7.9 et seq.

-Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - April 2011 - New Jersey Department of Education

-Memorandum - New Jersey Commissioner of Education - Guidance for Schools on Implementing the Anti-Bullying Bill of Rights Act - December 16, 2011
+18A:37-13 through 18A:37-3237 N.J.A.C.
+6A:16-7.1 through 6A:16-7.9 et seq.
+Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - August 2022 April 2011 - New Jersey Department of Education Memorandum New Jersey Commissioner of Education - Guidance for Schools on Implementing the Anti-Bullying Bill of Rights Act - December 16, 2011

-Adopted: 30 April 2007 Revised First Reading 27 August 2018 Final Reading 10 September 2018 Revised First Reading 9 May 2022 Final Reading 23 May 2022
+Adopted: 30 April 2007 Revised First Reading 27 August 2018 Final Reading 10 September 2018 Revised First Reading 9 May 2022 Final Reading 23 May 2022 Revised First Reading 7 November 2022